Timpanogos Storytelling Festival: Expansion and growth

-The Timpanogos Storytelling Festival has grown each year—in both audience size and prestige.
-Attendance at annual Festival events total 26,000 and the Festival is recognized throughout the national storytelling world as a standard setter.
-The Festival and its organizers have received national media attention and awards.
+The Timpanogos Storytelling Festival has grown each year.
 Storytelling event organizers from around the nation attend the Timpanogos Festival for training.
-The Timpanogos Storytelling Festival has garnered this reputation not only because of the great talent featured, but also because of the scenic setting, the terrific audience, the extraordinary community support, and its excellence in organization.

 In 1999, the National Storytelling Network honored Ashton with the Leadership Award in recognition of her exemplary leadership and significant contributions to the community through storytelling.
-In the same year, the Utah Storytelling Guild (spawned by the Festival and now supporting the Festival) received the National Storytelling Network Service Award.
+In the same year, the Utah Storytelling Guild (spawned by the festival and now supporting the festival) received the National Storytelling Network Service Award.
 Janet Low, Festival Coordinator, was awarded the Service Award in 2000 and Debi Richan, Festival Vice-President, received this national award in 2004.

-In 2005, the Festival opened at the new Mt.
+In 2005, the festival opened at the new Mt.
 Timpanogos Park in Provo Canyon.
-Designed by the City of Orem for the annual Festival, the park allows Festival growth to continue with more and larger performance tents.
+Designed by the City of Orem for the annual festival, the park allows festival growth to continue with more and larger performance tents.

-The Timpanogos Festival is not a small event.
-It requires significant donations from businesses and foundations and thousands of volunteer hours from individuals and community groups such as the American Legion, Kiwanis, Golden Kiwanis, youth groups, student clubs, the Boy Scouts and Girl Scouts, and the Utah Storytelling Guild.
-Ashton commented, "If just one family leaves the Festival and begins to share stories with each other, it will be worth it."
+The Timpanogos Storytelling Festival has been supported with volunteer work and donations from individuals and community groups such as the American Legion, Kiwanis, Golden Kiwanis, youth groups, student clubs, the Boy Scouts and Girl Scouts, and the Utah Storytelling Guild.

 In 2017 the festival moved locations to Thanksgiving Point's Ashton Gardens.
 A virtual festival was held in 2020 because of the COVID-19 pandemic.
-The 33rd festival will take place on 8-10 September 2022.